Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Results

-Finally, in Figure \ref{fig:heavy_light} we visualize the ratios of heavy to light elements abundances of the nucleosynthetic yields from our r-process calculations, where the assumed mass number threshold between 'light' and 'heavy' is $A=130$ (below this peak, the pattern might be highly contaminated by the s-process nucleosynthesis, which is not in the scope of this work).
-Here we compare these results as a function of the total mass of the outflows, expressed in Solar mass units.
-It can be seen that the most massive outflows are also mostly abundant in heavy elements, and here our 'kilonova models' are indeed prominent.
-On the other hand, the fiducial Thin and Thick models produced much less 'heavy' elements, in comparison to 'light' ones, and their total ejecta mass was also small.
-The Thick models are getting a somewhat larger mass ratio of heavy to light elements, but still, even for the 2D-Thick simulation, the ratio is below 1.
-We can also notice that the blue points, which represent 2D models are systematically above the red points showing 3D models, which suggests the dimensionality of the GR MHD simulation has a systematic impact on the abundance profiles.
-The correlation between ejecta mass and heavy element relative abundance is in general visible for both sets of simulations, 2D and 3D.
+Finally, Figure \ref{fig:heavy_light} shows the ratios of heavy-to-light element abundances from our r-process nucleosynthetic calculations.
+The assumed mass number threshold between ``light'' and ``heavy'' is $A=130$; below this value, the pattern may be highly contaminated by s-process nucleosynthesis, which is beyond the scope of this work.
+These results are plotted as a function of the total outflow mass, expressed in solar mass units.
+The most massive outflows are also the most enriched in heavy elements, with the kilonova models being particularly prominent.
+In contrast, the fiducial thin and thick models produced far fewer ``heavy'' elements relative to ``light'' ones and they have low total ejecta masses.
+The thick models show a somewhat larger mass ratio of heavy to light elements, but even for the 2D-Thick simulation, the ratio remains below unity.
+We also note that the blue points, which represent 2D models, are systematically above the red points, which represent 3D models, suggesting that the dimensionality of the GRMHD simulation has a systematic impact on the abundance profiles.
+The correlation between ejecta mass and heavy-element relative abundance is generally visible in both the 2D and 3D simulation sets.